- Open-source AI agents are customizable, code-driven systems built on public frameworks without vendor restrictions.

 Open-source AI agents are built on interoperable and extensible frameworks, which allow users to adapt to new technologies or changing requirements without being constrained.

-The general requirements for a good open-source AI agent, although heavily dependant on the user and use-case can be broken down into following questions which can help you choose the best option.
+The general requirements for a good open-source AI agent, although heavily dependent on the user and use case, can be broken down into the following questions, which can help you choose the best option.

 How to use this table: